 In four out of five school shootings, the attacker had told people of their plans ahead of time.
-An astounding 87% of active school shooters planned their attacks in advance.
+In a comprehensive study of school shootings from 1974 to 2000, conducted by the Secret Service and Department of Education, 93% of school shooters planned the attack in advance.
 They often gave verbal, physical, and virtual signs that they were planning and plotting to harm others.
 That’s why Sandy Hook Promise provides the Say Something program at schools across the country – to save lives and protect futures.

 - Say Something Program Details